peterkaminski/sylph/prompts.md

 no, the output format is still using the API output format. change it so the output format is the same as the input format.

+now change it so it uses the chat completion endpoint, rather than the completion endpoint